unfoldingWord/unfoldingWord.github.io-old/pages/about/network.md

 title: Our Network
 permalink: /network/index.html
 ---
+The following organizations have contributed to the free & open world missions movement, of which unfoldingWord is a part.

 {::options parse_block_html="false" /}
 {% assign nodes = site.data.networks | sort: 'name' %}
 <div class="grid-custom">